OpenAPC/openapc-de/README.md

 The aim of this repository is:

-- to release datasets on fees paid for Open Access journal articles by German Universities under an Open Database License
+- to release datasets on fees paid for Open Access journal articles by Universities and Research Society Funds under an Open Database License
-- to share a copy of [Directory of Open Access Journals (DOAJ)](http://doaj.org/) journal master list (downloaded January 2014)
 - to demonstrate how reporting on fee-based Open Access publishing can be made more transparent and reproducible across institutions.

 ## Participating Universities